 Since then, NTFP-EP and colleagues have realized that various community forest groups have already been implementing participatory guarantee systems for NTFP products which use the same principles and methods as with FHCM.
 Such processes include the Good Hinabi Practice (GHP) and Good Tenun Practice (GTP) developed for eco-textiles from the Philippines and Indonesia which guard sustainable harvest, fair trade and chemical free dye aspects of a product, among other aspects.
 The Rotan Lestari is a sustainable rattan system developed with rattan farmers, civil society, and national and local government representatives in Indonesia.
 It has been used by local and international buyers to reflect traceability in trade systems.
 On-going Rotan Lestari processes are currently being undertaken for rattan originating from the island of Kalimantan and intended for Europe and the US.
 Recently as well, the ASEAN Center for Biodiversity (ACB) is also interested to align their Biodiversity-based products (BBP) with the Forest Harvest Collective Mark to benefit from collective promotions and be aligned with a network of those with similar values.

-Presentations on ongoing regional pilots on honey, rattan and eco-textile will be presented at the forum in October.
+Presentations on ongoing regional pilots on honey, rattan and eco-textile were presented at the forum in October.

 NTFP-EP and partners have a vision to complete the establishment of the Forest Harvest Association to include forest and farmer groups who wish to develop the community led/ oriented and participatory mark with NTFP-EP as well as with other support organizations.